ITRS-Group/cordial/tools/geneos/docs/geneos_aes_import.md

 Import key files to the `TYPE/keyfiles` directory in each matching component TYPE shared directory.

 A key file must be provided with the `--keyfile`/`-k` option.
 The option value can be a path or a URL or a '-' to read from STDIN.
-A prefix of `~/` to the path interprets the rest relative to the home directory.
+A prefix of `~/` to the path interprets the rest relative to the user's home directory.

 The key file is copied from the supplied source to a file with the base-name of its 8-hexadecimal digit checksum to distinguish it from other key files.
 In all examples the CRC is shown as `DEADBEEF` in honour of many generations of previous UNIX documentation.
 There is a very small chance of a checksum clash.